-ollowing questions will help you construct a cohesive and meaningful autobiographical statement.
+The following questions will help you construct a cohesive and meaningful autobiographical statement.

 Who am I?
 How would others describe me?
-2. How did I become interested in psychology?
-Thow and I become interested in payeriology.
-3. What are my career goals?
-4. What experience I do have?
-5. What experience am I lacking?
-6. How has my experience, or lack thereof, led to the development of my goals for internship?
+How did I become interested in psychology?
+What are my career goals?
+What experience I do have?
+What experience am I lacking?
+How has my experience, or lack thereof, led to the development of my goals for internship?
 (This should not be a re-statement of your CV.
 It should be a broad summary of skills you have or have not obtained at this point in your training.)
-7. What are the themes (e.g., lots of assessment experience, all child or health oriented, mostly outpatient work) of my training that help to define my educational experience so far?
-8. What is my research experience and how does this relate to my clinical experience (if applicable)?
-9. How might my goals be well matched to the Internship site? , The time state of the internal parts.
+What are the themes (e.g., lots of assessment experience, all child or health oriented, mostly outpatient work) of my training that help to define my educational experience so far?
+What is my research experience and how does this relate to my clinical experience (if applicable)?
+How might my goals be well matched to the Internship site?